-Activities carried out and planned Activities carried out in 2017

-In 2017, the Remuneration Committee met 10 times in all.
-Attendance by members stood at 93%.
-The Chairman of the Board of Statutory Auditors regularly attended the Committee meetings.

-The Committee focused its activities for the first part of the year: on the preparation of the guidelines of the Remuneration Policy and the 2017 Remuneration Report; on the final balance of the 2016 company results and on the definition of the 2017 performance targets for the purpose of the variable incentive plans; on the definition of a new variable long-term share-based incentive system.

-The following subjects were dealt with in the second part of the year: the results of the vote on the 2017 Remuneration Report and on the information document on the plan for the long-term share-based incentive system and an in-depth look at the topics that the shareholders and proxy advisors focused their attention on; implementation of the new long-term variable sharebased incentive plan; definition of the way-out agreements for the CEO.
+In 2018, the Remuneration Committee met six times in all.
+Attendance by members stood at 100%.
+The Chairman of the Board of Statutory Auditors or an auditor appointed by the latter regularly attended the Committee meetings.
+The Committee focused its activities for the first part of the year on: the preparation of the guidelines for the remuneration policy and the 2018 Remuneration Report; the finalisation of the company results for 2017 and the definition of performance targets for 2018, for the purposes of the variable incentive plans; the proposal to amend (by expanding the scope of the participants) the Information document for the share-based plan.
+The following subjects were dealt with in the second part of the year: the results of the vote on the 2018 Remuneration Report and on the amendment to the information document on the plan for the long-term share-based incentive system and an in-depth look at the topics that the shareholders and proxy advisors focused their attention on.

-Main subjects dealt with in 2017
+Main subjects dealt with in 2018